 ADDICTION DOESN'T DEFINE ME...
 SUPPORT HELPS, STIGMA HURTS

 Just about all of us know someone struggling with addiction, whether we realize it or not.
-Opioid and other substance use disorders can affect anyone, but addiction doesn’t define who someone is.
+Opioid and other substance use disorders can affect anyone.
 All too often, our family members, friends and neighbors in Berks County suffer in silence.
 Fear of being judged and outcast prevents them from seeking treatment.
-Your support makes a difference.
+We can all do our part to help eliminate stigma by withholding judgement and by understanding that addiction doesn't define who a person is.
 Words of encouragement, hope and support break through the negative perceptions that prevent people from seeking help.
 Download a copy of our Addiction Doesn't Define Me Brochure

 WHAT IS STIGMA?